How to Visit Rio Lagartos Yucatan Mexico in 2025

 The town of Rio Lagartos is home to the Rio Lagartos Nature Reserve, which is a protected wetlands area that is known for its variety of birds, flamingos, crocodiles, mangroves, and other wildlife.

-It’s no wonder that the town’s most popular attraction is a boat tour experience especially since the Rio Lagartos Reserve encapsulates 150,000 acres of protected wetlands.
+The townβs most popular attraction is a boat tour experience, as the Rio Lagartos Reserve encapsulates 150,000 acres of protected wetlands.

 Where is Rio Lagartos Mexico?

-Home to endless species of birds and wildlife, the wider area around Rio Lagartos was declared the Ria Lagartos Biosphere Reserve by UNESCO in 2004.
+It’s home to endless species of birds and wildlife and the wider area around Rio Lagartos was declared the Ria Lagartos Biosphere Reserve by UNESCO in 2004.

-Rio Lagartos ecotours are perfect for nature lovers and will bring you to the heart of the Yucatan’s natural surroundings, where you can see a variety of wildlife in their natural habitat.
+Rio Lagartos ecotours are perfect for nature lovers and will bring you to the heart of the Yucatan’s natural surroundings, where you can see a variety of wildlife like birds, flamingos, and crocodiles in their natural habitat.

-If you’re there for birdwatching, the Rio Lagartos flamingo season is in spring.
-Thousands of pink flamingos gather from March-June but don’t worry you’ll still be able to see them year-round!
+𦩠The Rio Lagartos flamingo season is from March-June when thousands of flamingos flock there.
+But don’t worry you’ll still be able to see them year-round!

 How to Get to Rio Lagartos